Antipurity/webenv/docs/FUTURE.md

     - Directly link [microphone/camera/etc](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API) data (play audio-only data in-page, to re-use a data channel that agents should already understand);
     - An option to (try to) disable navigation for less user annoyance, via https://stackoverflow.com/questions/821011/prevent-a-webpage-from-navigating-away-using-javascript when all else fails.
     - (And other potential 'prompt-engineering' helpers.)

+- Non-extension connections, where the video+audio stream is explicitly provided (so, a fullscreen canvas is essentially required, meaning, games) and navigation is disabled.